 - Participate in meetings by asking questions, taking responsibility, and following through on assignments

 The Provost’s Advisory Team on Healthcare (PATH) for Graduate Students and Postdocs is a working group of graduate student representatives, faculty members, and administrators that advises the Provost and President on improvements to health care benefits for Johns Hopkins University graduate students and postdocs.
-There are 7 student and postdoc representatives on PATH, reflecting our diverse student body and the variety of Hopkins schools.
-Dr. Stephen Gange, Executive Vice Provost and Professor, chairs the committee, which is convened regularly throughout the academic year.
+There are seven student and postdoc representatives on PATH, reflecting our diverse student body and the variety of Hopkins schools.
+Kevin Shollenberger, Vice Provost for Student Health and Well-Being, chairs the committee, which is convened quarterly throughout the academic year.